Rugby is one of the most popular sports worldwide, so, we try to answer the big question among its fans: “Who are the best rugby players in history?”.

 He captained Ireland’s national rugby team from 2003 to 2012 and also captained the British and Irish Lion during New Zealand tour in 2005.

-Besides international appearances, Brian also played for Irish provincial team Leinster.
+Besides international appearances, Brian also played for Irish provincial team Leinster, starting their run as one of the most successful rugby clubs in Europe.
 He played 141 test matches for Ireland, which includes 83 matches as the captain and played 8 for the British and Irish Lions, which, in total, made him the most-capped player in rugby union history.